-- Timely information sharing is essential to effective safeguarding - Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare, and protect the safety, of children - The Data Protection Act (DPA) 2018 and GDPR do not prevent, or limit, the sharing of information for the purposes of keeping children safe - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of children and individuals at risk' as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk - Staff should never promise a child that they will not tell anyone about a report of abuse, as this may not be in the child's best interests - The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' for sharing information, and will support staff who have to make decisions about sharing information - If staff are in any doubt about sharing information, they should speak to the designated safeguarding lead (or deputy) - Confidentiality is also addressed in this policy with respect to record-keeping in section 12, and allegations of abuse against staff in appendix 3
+- Timely information sharing is essential to effective safeguarding • - Fears about sharing information must not be allowed to stand in the way of the need to promote the • welfare, and protect the safety, of children - The Data Protection Act (DPA) 2018 and GDPR do not prevent, or limit, the sharing of information . for the purposes of keeping children safe - If staff need to share 'special category personal data', the DPA 2018 contains 'safeguarding of • children and individuals at risk' as a processing condition that allows practitioners to share information without consent if it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk - Under Schedule 3, Part 4, Paragraph 19 of the DPA 2018 schools are exempt from providing pupils' • personal data where the serious harm test is met.
+For example, in a situation where a child is in a refuge or another form of emergency accommodation, and the serious harm test is met.
+Where in doubt we may seek independent legal advice. - Staff should never promise a child that they will not tell anyone about a report of abuse, as this may . not be in the child's best interests - The government's information sharing advice for safeguarding practitioners includes 7 'golden rules' • for sharing information, and will support staff who have to make decisions about sharing information - If staff are in any doubt about sharing information, they should speak to the designated safeguarding • lead (or deputy) - Confidentiality is also addressed in this policy with respect to record-keeping in section 12, and • allegations of abuse against staff in appendix 3